Dogecoin: Dogetipbot

 Dogetipbot was a cryptocurrency transaction service used on popular sites like Reddit and Twitch.
 It allowed users to send Dogecoins to other users through commands via Reddit comments.
 In May 2017, Dogetipbot was discontinued and taken offline after its creator declared bankruptcy; this left many Dogetipbot users losing their coins stored in the Dogetipbot system.

-Technology and DeFi
+Smart contracts

-DeFi (decentralized finance) is a form of finance that does not rely on middlemen such as brokerages, exchanges, or banks to offer financial instruments.
-This is accomplished using "smart contracts" which are automated enforceable agreements that do not need intermediaries like a bank or lawyer, but use online blockchain technology instead.
-While Dogecoin cannot interact with smart contracts directly given that it operates on its own chain, the coins can be "wrapped" so that they can be locked into a state that is interoperable with a contract until it is later released.
-The Ren Project has enabled Dogecoin (renDOGE) to be used on the Ethereum blockchain and access the DeFi network.
-Most DeFi coins use the Ethereum blockchain network.
-DeFi linked coins use decentralized applications ("dApps") to transact and trade on decentralized exchanges (DExs).
-An example of a Dexs is Uniswap; these are entirely peer-to-peer exchanges, without any company or other institution providing the platform.
+Dogecoin's blockchain cannot interact with smart contracts directly.
+Dogecoin can be tied to the Ethereum blockchain in order to access some decentralized finance (DeFi) instruments.

 Currency supply

-Dogecoin started with a supply limit of Ð100 billion, which would have been far more coins than the top digital currencies were then allowing.
+Dogecoin started with an intended supply limit of Ð100 billion, which would have been far more coins than the top digital currencies were then allowing.
 By mid-2015, the 100 billionth Dogecoin had been mined, with an additional Ð5 billion put into circulation every year thereafter.
-Although there is no theoretical supply limit, at this rate, the number of Dogecoins put into circulation will only double in 20 years (the next doubling will occur in the year 2075).
-There is no implemented hard cap on the total supply of Dogecoins.
-Nonetheless, in February 2014, Dogecoin founder Jackson Palmer announced that the limit would be removed in an effort to create a consistent reduction of its inflation rate over time.
-In other words, the inflation rate improves over time starting at 5% in 2015 to less than 4% by 2019, 3% by 2027, and 2% by 2035.
+In February 2014, Palmer announced that the limit would not be added in the codebase in an effort to create a consistent inflation rate over time.